zwily/typus/README.markdown

 As Django Admin, Typus is designed for a single activity:

-    Trusted users editing structured content.
+> Trusted users editing structured content.

+Keep in mind that:

+> Typus doesn't try to be all the things to all the people.

-Once installed and configured you can login at <http://application.tld/admin>
+Once installed and configured you can login at <http://example.com/admin>

 Screenshots on the [wiki](http://github.com/fesplugas/typus/wikis)

-**Note:** Typus doesn't try to be all the things to all the people.

 ## Installing